Sennheiser HD 4.40 BT Headphones

-You can conserve battery life by using the wired connection since it doesn’t take any battery at all to listen that way.
+You can conserve battery life by using the wired connection since it doesn’t take any battery at all to listen to that way.

 Another positive aspect of using the wired connection is the quality of sound (compared to wireless).
-Listening to music or watching movies using the wired connection is more enjoyable since your media will sound more full and you can listen at higher volumes.
+Listening to music or watching movies using the wired connection is more enjoyable since your media will sound more full and you can listen to higher volumes.

 Bluetooth Performance – Too Much Buzzing/White Noise?

 One issue with certain wireless headphone models is the notorious “buzzing” or “white noise” that can get pretty annoying.
-Here’s the good news: the HD 4.40 have absolutely ZERO Bluetooth static or white noise when they’re paired and nothing’s playing.
+Here’s the good news: the HD 4.40 has absolutely ZERO Bluetooth static or white noise when they’re paired and nothing’s playing.